Yamaha TTR 225 (Top Speed, Seat Height, Specs) – Worth It?

 Yamaha TTR 225 Handling

-The suspension and handling of a TTR225 is good, not great.
+The suspension and handling of a TTR225 are good, but not great.

 The low center of gravity and low seat height do lend to a beginner-friendly feel.
 Add to that, the short wheelbase (53.1″), and this dirt bike handles well riding through tighter trails, at lower speeds.